Kafue

 MIN TEMP 9 ℃ / 48 ℉

-It is becomes increasingly hot in late September and October as temperatures and humidity increase prior to the start of the summer rains.
-Make sure you are very comfortable with heat!
-Game-viewing remains good but the bush starts to look very dry.
+It’s becoming increasingly warm to hot in late September and October as temperatures and humidity increase prior to the summer rains.
+Game-viewing remains good, but the bush starts to look dry.
+Once the rains start – somewhere in early to mid-November, the Busanga Plains becomes flooded again.
+(Some camps stay open until the rains come.)

 AVG RAINFALL 51 mm